Varo Bank Review

 • Overdraft fees

-Even with so much included, there are still some fees that you should be aware of.
+Even with so much included, there are still some fees to consider.

 ATM Fees

-ATM withdrawals at Allpoint ATMs are always free, but out-of-network ATM use will cost $2.50, plus whatever fee is charged by the ATM owner.
+ATM withdrawals at Allpoint ATMs are always free, but out-of-network ATM use will cost $3.50 plus the fee the ATM owner charges.

 Varo doesn’t reimburse any of these fees, so take advantage of the ATM locator in the app to avoid unnecessary charges.